fengyiqi/cfd_practice/README.md

 Personally, I am more interested in compressible flow solvers.
 Currently, the tutorials untill Rusanov solver have been implemented.
 Incompressible flow solvers may be implemented in the future.

 Note:
- - most recent updates can be found in branch/basic
+ - most recent updates can be found in branch/basic.
  - GitHub supports LaTeX mathematical expressions, finally!
+However, it doesn't work as expected.
+Please refer to corresponding jupyter notebook for Corrigendum.

 ## Content
 - [01.
 1D heat equation: Forward time central space (FTCS) scheme](./jupyter/01_Heat_Equation_FTCS/ftcs.ipynb)